Shop around for savings when you sending money from the US to Guatemala.

 - PayPal.
 Electronic payment giant PayPal may allow you to send money from the US to Guatemala.

 - Checks and money orders.
 Although not a quick option, you could send an international check overseas, obtained from your bank or US Postal Service.

-Emergency cash transfers to Guatemala
+Same-day cash transfers to Guatemala

 You might need to send an emergency cash transfer to Guatemala — for example, if a friend traveling through the country loses their wallet.
 When you need to transfer funds urgently, your fastest possible transfer will often be your most expensive option.
 Carefully review the exchange rate and transfer fee against your needs so that you understand exactly how much it will cost you.